 chart-fftQwen3.5 GGUF Benchmarks

-See how Unsloth Dynamic GGUFs perform and analysis on perplexity, KL Divergence and MXFP4.
+See how Unsloth Dynamic GGUFs perform + analysis of perplexity, KL divergence & MXFP4.

 • Retiring MXFP4 from all GGUF quants: Q2_K_XL, Q3_K_XL and Q4_K_XL, except for pure MXFP4_MOE.